Sunday Independent (Ireland): Digital archives

-The Sunday Independent is available on the Irish Newspaper Archives and from 1959 to October 2006 at the British Newspaper Archive.
+The Sunday Independent is available on the Irish Newspaper Archives, Newspapers.com, and from 1959 to October 2006 at the British Newspaper Archive.

 Content

 The newspaper is a general Sunday newspaper, covering news and politics.
 It is published in five sections: News, Sport, Business, Property, and Living, as well as a magazine section.
 In terms of news, while the newspaper maintains a broadsheet outlook, it has come in for much criticism lately due to its increasing emphasis on lifestyle features in the main section.
 It has also been criticised for regularly tending towards sensationalism, and for the often opinion-focused, rather than news-focused nature of its articles.
 It is probably better described as a middle-of-the-road newspaper, rather than a newspaper of record.
 In the 1980s and 1990s, the deputy editor was Anne Harris.

 A 1997 article in Magill magazine about the newspaper stated, "Its critics have characterised it as nasty and narcissistic, its supporters as lively and libidinous, a tornado of fresh air in a stale and shrinking industry".

 It often supported Fianna Fáil, particularly Bertie Ahern and then Brian Lenihan, with articles focused on that party and its policies.
 That Government's former Minister for Defence, Willie O'Dea has written columns for the newspaper.
 Other politicians to have written columns for the newspaper include Fine Gael's former Minister for Justice Alan Shatter and former Labour Party TD Michael McNamara.

-Articles on transgender topics feature, often written by Eilis O'Hanlon, Mark Tighe, and Tommy Conlon.
+Articles on transgender topics feature, often written by Eilis O'Hanlon and Tommy Conlon.
 On 27 August 2022, a protest outside the newspaper's office taking issue with the Sunday Independent's coverage of transgender issues was organised by Trans and Intersex Pride Dublin.

 Popularly nicknamed The Sindo, the paper has been a zealous critic of the Provisional IRA and Sinn Féin for many years.
 In the late 1980s and early 1990s, the Sunday Independent was reproachful toward SDLP politician John Hume, whom the newspaper accused of being insufficiently attentive to the needs of the Ulster Unionists.
 Many of the Sunday Independent's columnists also criticised Hume for negotiating with Sinn Féin leader Gerry Adams, accusing Hume of being naive about Adams.